Always knowing when to

 All you need is the right checklist.

-Step-by-Step Guide to Growing Kale in Your Square Foot Garden
+How to Grow Kale in Your Square Foot Garden [Step-by-Step]

 I never understood the appeal of kale until a fellow gardener (who I can only describe as a kale whisperer) showed me his kale.